 - Without the awareness of drivers – During the first half of 2021, a driver reported to a mechanic that his truck was not starting.
 Upon checking, it was later discovered that the truck’s Engine Control Module (ECM) was stolen.

-How often these cargo logistics theft occurred in Africa region?
+How often does this transport cargo theft occur in the African region?

 During the period of our study from January 2020 to May 2021, It had been reported that a total of 149 incidents took place around the regions of Africa.
 From the numbers, it is evident that the theft rate during May and June of 2020 is comparatively low owing to the lockdown restrictions.
 The theft studies exclusively covered the incidents that happened in Zimbabwe, Zambia, and Mozambique.